 Much more than most people, I am someone who requires a plenitude of peace and quiet.
 It’s not just that my ears are highly sensitive, an apparently inherited condition that affected my maternal grandmother as well.
 By any measure, life amid today’s ever-more-high-powered noisemaking technology and power tools has become louder than ever before, and increasingly so by the decade.
 For me, these two things together are a double-barrel.
 More than that, though, my entire being craves solitude… stillness… blessed peace.

 Over the last several years, my wife and I — myself, particularly — had been spoiled with more peace and quiet than usual in terms of lack of noise from nearby neighbors than had been the case overall in the 17 years we have lived here.
-The neighborhood in general skews elderly, though not exclusively, and of course older people are quieter in most cases.
+The neighborhood skews elderly, though not exclusively, and of course older people are quieter in most cases.

 On our left lives a friendly and ever-more-frail widower now in his mid-80s, whom my wife has known along with his now-adult children most of her life — the place we now inhabit being her deceased parents’ old place.
 To the widower’s left lives a quiet, laid-back young couple with two young toddlers, who have been warm, friendly, and respectful neighbors we are grateful for.